-The majority of the Authority's net position is comprised of two components: 1) investment in capital assets (net of associated debt) and 2) investments in board designated investment reserve funds of which \$54,307,185 is designated as unrestricted.
-These investment reserves consist of funds set aside for future capital construction project funding along with business interruptions and strategic opportunities.
-Restricted Assets increased by 59.4% due to additional funding of the Captive and an increase in landfill closure bonding due to elevated cost estimates.
+The majority of the Authority's net position is comprised of two components: 1) investment in capital assets (net of associated debt) and 2) investments in board-designated investment reserve funds of which \$63,339,993 is designated as unrestricted.
+These investment reserves consist of funds set aside for funding future capital construction projects along with business interruptions and strategic opportunities.